nimitha-patakamuri/Crop-Yield-Prediction/README.md

 ### Objective

-The aim of this assignment is to predict crop yield using the Random Forest machine learning algorithm.
+The aim is to predict crop yield using the Random Forest machine learning algorithm.

 ### Random Forest Algorithm